Heart disease, type 2 diabetes, Alzheimer’s disease, and cancer — they all have one thing in common, and that’s chronic inflammation.

 - Chronic inflammation: This type of inflammation goes on and on.
 Rather than healing the problem and then allowing things to return to normal, the immune system keeps working, producing a steady, low-level of inflammation throughout the body.
 Sometimes, this is because there is some underlying issue the immune system is trying to solve — an infection it’s struggling to clear up, for instance.
 Sometimes, however, it’s because the immune system perceives a threat when there isn’t one.

-Scientists have discovered through many large, quality studies that chronic inflammation increases the risk of serious diseases, including heart disease, stroke, cancer and more.
+Furthermore, scientists have discovered through many large, quality studies that chronic inflammation increases the risk of serious diseases, including heart disease, stroke, cancer and more.

 Several things can cause chronic inflammation, including: